 Second, lifelong learning is fundamental to long-term success.
-Success doesn’t happen overnight, nor does is it stay consistent.
+Success doesn’t happen overnight, nor is it stay consistent.
 One moment you may succeed, the next, everything might change.
 But with learning, success is sustainable, and with learning, you’ll understand that failure isn’t the end of success, it is the beginning of another journey to success.

 Although the importance of learning is clear, we all still fall prey to the three big no’s – no time, no money no access.
 Many of us also misunderstand that learning only happens when you set aside time and pay for courses in classroom settings.
 In reality, learning can even happen when you’re having a topical discussion with a friend or senior.

 Here are some tips to get you started that require simple practice to develop the lifelong learning habit:

 The first and most important thing to keep in mind is to let go of any preconceptions that learning only happens in a classroom.
 That is still a part of it but not the only way.
 Keep your mind open.
 Learning means opening up to certain concepts that you would otherwise not understand.

 Another tip is to ease your way into learning by looking through content online before you invest.
 This can open up a whole new world for you and maybe you’ll even realise new interests.